rileyshahar/aga/docs/advanced.md

     ...
 ```

-Essentially, `envs` argument takes in an iterable of strings, and aga will search the corresponding fields in the students' submitted module (file).
+Essentially, `ctx` argument takes in an iterable of strings, and aga will search the corresponding fields in the students' submitted module (file).